Jana Bala Sena Rally (Photos)

 Both these projects, initiated under Rajapaksa’s tenure, have had their fair share of controversy.

 The Mattala Rajapaksa Airport has been witheringly described as “the world’s emptiest airport“.
 The airport was left without a single carrier in June when after repeated bird-strikes, and due to lack of commercial viability, operator Flydubai stopped flights.
 The Government entered into a joint venture with India in an attempt to salvage losses in July.
 Questions are now being raised about the seriousness of that agreement, with negotiations on a business plan stalled, and the Indian Civil Aviation Authority indicating that there is no proposal to buy a controlling stake in the airport.
+In an interview with the Hindu, the Transport and Aviation Minister Nimal Siripala de Silva says the discussions are still underway.

 The Magampura Mahinda Rajapaksa Port was, as the name indicates, initiated by the former President.
 Initial reports promised that 20% of shipping traffic, and especially oil tankers, would call over at the Port.
 Instead, the Authority had to take an additional loan from the Chinese, amounting to USD 40 million, to blast a rock that was blocking the entrance to the Port.
 It was soon dubbed ‘a white elephant’ with few ships docking at the Port in 2012 and 2013.